IE-482-582/spring2024/notes/README.md

     export GAZEBO_MODEL_PATH=$GAZEBO_MODEL_PATH:~/catkin_ws/src/ub_gazebo/models
     ```

-1. Via Gazebo GUI.
+1. **Via Gazebo GUI**.
 Click the "Insert" tab on the left side and choose a model.
 If you have models saved on your computer but they don't appear in the list, click the "Add Path" button.
     - NOTE:  The models in the `https://fuel.gazebosim.org` seem to work well in Gazebo Classic.
         - However, I'm unable to insert any models from the `https://fuel.ignitionrobitics.org` list within the Gazebo GUI.
 Perhaps these can be added manually?

-2. Via `rosrun gazebo_ros spawn_model`
+2. **Via `rosrun gazebo_ros spawn_model`**
     - First, let's find a model on your system:
         ```
         ls ~/.gazebo/models